persistenceOne/networks/test-core-1/upgrades/v8/proposal.md

 ## Details of Upgrade Time

-The proposal targets the upgrade proposal block to be **{height}**.
+The proposal targets the upgrade proposal block to be **11051500**.
 Note that block times have high variance, so keep monitoring the time.
-See countdown [here](https://testnet.mintscan.io/persistence-testnet/blocks/{height}).
+See countdown [here](https://testnet.mintscan.io/persistence-testnet/blocks/11051500).

 The upgrade is anticipated to take approx 30 minutes, during which time, there will not be any on-chain activity on the network.